pradeepngupta/tswindrush/README.md

 npm run test:e2e
 ```

+## ⚡Usage Scenarios

+- Kickstarting modern web applications with a pre-configured setup.
+- Prototyping UI / UX designs with Tailwind CSS & TypeScript
+- Learning or teaching Next.js, TypeScript, and Tailwind CSS in combinations.

 ## 🔗 Additional Documentation

 For detailed information about various integrations and configurations, refer to the[ Integration &amp; Configuration Guide.](./docs/INTEGRATION.md)